ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

 singularity pull <name>.sif docker://quay.io/ohsu-comp-bio/<name>
 ```

 There are currently separate images for each tool.
-You will need to pull the following from quay.io/ohsu-comp-bio:
+You will need to build the following containers using the Dockerfile associated with each tool and convert them to Singularity image files if working on a HPCC:
-- fastqc
+- FastQC
-- multiqc
+- MultiQC
 - trimmomatic
 - bwa
 - samtools
-- gatk
+- GATK4
-- mutect
+- Mutect2
 - bcftools
 - snpeff